-9.70 Expenditures on all repair and maintenance of consumer durables, including vehicles, are treated in the same way as minor repairs to dwellings.
-They constitute final consumption expenditure whether the repairs and maintenance are carried out by specialist producers or by members of the household as "do-it-yourself" activities.
+10.6910.71 Expenditures on all repair and maintenance of consumer durables, including vehicles, are treated in the same way as minor repairs to dwellings of the type carried out by tenants.
+Repairs and maintenance constitute final consumption expenditure whether they are carried out by specialist producers or by members of the household as "do-it-yourself" activities.
 In the latter case, only the values of the materials purchased should be included in household consumption expenditure.